probonopd/temp-installer-gui/README.md

 # Graphical installer frontend

 __WORK IN PROGRESS__.
-Currently this code does not install anything (that is the job of the installer shell script which does not live in this repository) but lets you play with the GUI.
+DO NOT USE ON SYSTEMS WITH VALUABLE DATA AS IT MAY OVERWRITE YOUR DISK.
 This is a temporary home until this is properly integrated somewhere.

 ![](https://user-images.githubusercontent.com/2480569/93003383-836da580-f53e-11ea-976c-76c1a29a27e0.png)